corybrunson/ggalluvial/README.md

 ### Aesthetics

-This example has a lot going on, and isn't ideal for analysis or publication purposes, but it shows how many aesthetics--`fill`, `alpha`, and `color` shown here, though also `size` and `linetype` for the borders--can be incorporated into a single alluvial diagram.
+This example has a lot going on, and isn't ideal for analysis or publication purposes, but it shows how many aesthetics—`fill`, `alpha`, and `color` shown here, though also `size` and `linetype` for the borders—can be incorporated into a single alluvial diagram.
 It also spotlights a major shortcoming of `ggalluvial`: The horizontal axis is continuous (and currently doesn't support labeling by axis names), so, without the value labels produced by `geom_text(stat = "stratum")`, the meanings of the axes is completely obscured.
-This can be remedied for now using `scale_x_continuous()` (see "Idiosyncrasies" below).
+This can be remedied for now using `scale_x_continuous()` (see the following examples and section "Idiosyncrasies" below).

 ```{r}
 png(height = 360, width = 600, file = "inst/fig/example-aes.png")